Khan/wonder-blocks/packages/wonder-blocks-grid/components/row.md

 **Example:**

-A row inside of a grid containing two [FlexCells](#flexcell).
+A row inside of a grid containing two [Cells](#cell).
 The row has some styling applied giving it a white background, a gold border, and some vertical padding.
 Note that the margins and gutter have been inserted automatically.

 ```jsx
 const Color = require("@khanacademy/wonder-blocks-color").default;